'Very difficult decision': Wairoa Star to close after more than 100 years

 “On behalf of The Wairoa Star board, I’d like to say a heartfelt thank you to The Wairoa Star team for their significant contribution, acknowledging their huge efforts in keeping the business operating in what has been a very challenging economic environment,” Wilson said.

+Little also hoped that there would be some way for the outlet to continue to have a presence.

+“It’s a wonderful paper and there might be someone out there who looks at it and says, ‘Actually, that could fit into my business, and maybe I could carry this paper on’.”

-The Wairoa Star was first published on September 23, 1921, and covers local news from the Wairoa region.
+The Wairoa Star was first published on September 23, 1921, from a Delhi St premises.

+It is now in Marine Parade and is also a commercial printing firm with a retail commercial stationery and gift store and a dedicated design and copy centre and photo kiosk business.

-NZ Herald owners NZME own a 40 per cent stake in the paper.
-The company also recently purchased the nearby Gisborne Herald as it looked to bolster its regional network.
+Its shareholders are NZ Herald publisher NZME (40.4 per cent), the Gisborne Herald (22.5 per cent) and a string of individuals.
+NZME also recently purchased the nearby Gisborne Herald as it looked to bolster its regional network.

-The final edition of The Wairoa Star will be this Thursday, May 2, and the retail store at 176 Marine Parade will close in the coming weeks.
+The final edition of the Star will be this Thursday and the retail store at 176 Marine Parade will close in the coming weeks.

-It’s been a turbulent time for the NZ media sector, as closures and cuts have continued to sweep the country, leaving many publications and outlets facing uncertain futures.
+It’s been a turbulent time for the New Zealand media sector, as closures and cuts have continued to sweep the country, leaving many publications and outlets facing uncertain futures.

 The Health Media - which publishes New Zealand Doctor and Pharmacy Today and employs a team of 23 fulltime and part-time staff, as well as a stable of contributors, will cease trading later this year.

-Government-owned broadcaster TVNZ has announced plans to cut more than 60 jobs, and at the end of February, Warner Brothers Discovery, owner of Newshub, revealed it will close its NZ newsroom in July.
+Government-owned broadcaster TVNZ has announced plans to cut more than 60 jobs, and at the end of February, Warner Bros Discovery, owner of Newshub, revealed it will close its New Zealand newsroom in July.

 Paul Goldsmith, who recently took over as Minister of Media and Communications from Melissa Lee, told RNZ the media industry is currently “under pressure”.